vippsas/vipps-login-api/vipps-login-api.md

 ### Access token
 Access tokens are randoms strings that represents the authorization of a specific application to access specific parts of a user’s data.
-The token itself does not provide any information, but it can  be used to fetch the data that that the end user has consented to sharing from the [userinfo endpoint](#openid-connect-userinfo).
+The token itself does not provide any information, but it can be used to fetch the data that the end-user has consented to share from the [userinfo endpoint](#openid-connect-userinfo).
-Access tokens MUST be kept confidential in transit and in storage.
+Access tokens MUST be kept confidential in transit and storage.

 Example:
 ```